 I am not.

-Then do you want a president that can say radical Islam or not?
+Then, do you want a president that can say radical Islam or not?

-Then of course, you got the economy.
+Then, of course, you got the economy.

-Trump's gonna cut taxes.
+Trump's going to cut taxes.

 Because then there'll be trillions of dollars flooding into America by multinational corporations on top of the money that they've already parked overseas because of the confiscatory business corporate tax rates in this country.

-That's why it's Hillary, 1.2 trillion in new taxes, redistribution, Hillary, you know, 1.4 trillion in new spending.
+That's why it's Hillary, $1.2 trillion in new taxes, redistribution.

 Hillary will keep Obamacare.